AdobeDocs/experience-platform.de-DE/help/xdm/api/schemas.md

 >[!NOTE]
 >
->Der folgende Beispielaufruf ist nur ein grundlegendes Beispiel dafür, wie ein Schema in der API erstellt wird, mit den minimalen Kompositionserfordernissen einer Klasse und ohne Feldergruppen.
+>The example call below is only a baseline example of how to create a schema in the API, with the minimal composition requirements of a class and no field groups.
 Vollständige Schritte zum Erstellen eines Schemas in der API, einschließlich der Zuweisung von Feldern mithilfe von Feldergruppen und Datentypen, finden Sie im Tutorial zur Schemaerstellung](../tutorials/create-schema-api.md).[

 **API-Format**